 Variety - Kenyan Bourbon

-Cupping Notes - Balanced cup with notes of apricot, stone fruits, currents and citrus.
+Cupping Notes - Balanced cup with notes of pomegranate, apricot, plum, cherry, bergamot tea.
 Mild sweet acidity with medium body.

 Guatemala Antique Iglesias (SHB Strictly Hard Bean)

 Used in: Get the NET!
 Guatemalan, Gates Lodge, Au Sable Riverview Resort and Happy Camper

 The famous ancient city of Antigua contains over 43 churches, so it is not surprise that this special coffee gets the brand “Iglesias.”
 Antigua Iglesias comes from the Plantation Santo Tomas and El Vallecito.
 Both are located in Ciudad Vieja in the state of Sacatepéquez at the slopes of the Volcano Agua.
 The coffee grows under Gravilea trees in rich volcanic soil.
 After harvest, the coffee is brought to the famous mill, Concepcion Escuintla.
 During the coffee’s time at Concepcion, it is sundried on patios, separated by size, density, and color.
 The result is a superior coffee with extreme complexities.

 Process - Fully Washed, sun dried

 Altitude - 4,700 - 4,900 feet above sea level

 Variety - 60% Bourbon with 40% Catuai & Caturra

 Cupping Notes - strawberry, floral, kiwi, apple, creamy milk, chocolate, baking spices